Planet

 3. Developing arguments.

 After the petition is prepared, it’s submitted to OFAC for review.
-This process can take anywhere from a few months to several years, depending on the complexity of the case and the circumstances.
-An important part of the process is maintaining constant communication with OFAC, as the agency may require additional information or documents.
+This process can take anywhere under ofac from few months to several years, depending on the complexity and ofac the ofac the case and the circumstances.
+An important part of ofac in this process is maintaining constant communication with OFAC, as the agency may require additional information or documents.

 Dr. Anatoliy Yarovyi